uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_memory.rst

 start/stop data access in constructor and destructor.
 Another "feature" of these helper classes is that they accept base memory object (:cpp:class:`vplm::memory`) in constructors.
-This means that we can use helper classes to make implicit convertion between different framework objects.
+This means that we can use helper classes to make implicit conversion between different framework objects.
 For example, with the following we will map our VAAPI image on to CPU: